vmsaif/connect4-with-minimax-algorithm-in-java/README.md

 - Make sure you have JRE installed on your computer.
 You can download JRE [here](https://adoptium.net/) or [here](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).

-Downloading the jar file is preferred.
-You can download the release version of the Game from the latest release [here](https://github.com/vmsaif/connect4-with-minimax-algorithm-in-java/releases).
-The program is packaged as a JAR file.
-You can run the program by double-clicking on the JAR file.

-## **Ubuntu**

 ### Option 1: Downloading the DEB File (simpler)